Diokuz/teremock/readme.md

 Interceptor – is a big conception in `teremock`.
 Interceptor is an object, which have two different groups of properties:

-1. Matcher group: these properties determines, whether to intercept particular request, or not.
+1. Matcher group: these properties determine, whether to intercept particular request, or not.
 2. Provider group: what to do with request: 1) pass to real backend 2) respond with inline resoponse 3) try to find response mock on file system.

 Interceptor is used, if _all_ matchers are matched against request.
 So, if one matcher is not matched, given interceptor will not be used.

+It is recommended to have interceptors for all possible (for your test app) requests.
+All non-covered requests will be aborted.

 ### Matcher group properties

 #### interceptor.`url` [string]

 A string, which defines urls to match.
-It works when `request.url.includes(url) === true` – so, `ample.com` will match both `http://exampe.com` as well as `https://not-example.com/api?foo-bar`.
+It works when `request.url.includes(url) === true` – so, `ample.com` will match both `http://exampe.com` and `https://not-example.com/api?foo-bar`.
 Note: prefer not to place query params to urls, because they could be randomly sorted in real request.

-Default value: '*'.
+Default value: `*`.

 #### interceptor.`resouceTypes` [string]

-Comma-separated list of puppeteer [request types](https://github.com/puppeteer/puppeteer/blob/master/docs/api.md#requestresourcetype).
-By default, only `xhr` and `fetch` request are mockable, but there many situation where you may want to mock html documents, js files and more.
+Comma-separated list of puppeteer [request resource types](https://github.com/puppeteer/puppeteer/blob/master/docs/api.md#requestresourcetype).
+By default, only `xhr` and `fetch` request are mockable, but there are many situation where you may want to mock html documents, js files and, for example, the whole page of the facebook auth.

 Default value: `xhr,fetch`.